-You may be eligible for additional grants, scholarships or other aid, especially if your family has new or extenuating circumstances which make it difficult to pay such as large medical payments, a loss of job, a divorce or even just a significant reduction in income from last year’s tax filing.
+You may be eligible for additional grants, scholarships or other aid, especially if your family has new or extenuating circumstances which make it harder for you to pay, such as large medical bills, the loss of a job, a divorce, or a significant reduction in income from last year’s tax filing.

-Even if you have already appealed your award letter for the year, the financial aid office may still be able to help.
-Many schools offer payment plans that allow you to divide the remaining balance into smaller payments made over several months or even longer.
-And some schools may also offer emergency loans for students with extenuating circumstances.
+Even if you've already appealed your award letter for the year, the financial aid office may still be able to help.
+Many schools offer payment plans that allow you to divide your remaining balance into smaller payments made over several months or even longer.
+Some schools also offer emergency loans for students with extenuating circumstances.

 Be sure to call your financial aid office as soon as you realize you have a tuition gap so you have as much time to troubleshoot as possible.

-Though many scholarships are only available once a year, don’t overlook the opportunities available in the spring.
-Many scholarships are offered multiple times a year, including the Nitro Scholarship and the $2,018 Nitro Parent Scholarship, both of which are offered monthly.
+Though many scholarships are only available once a year, don’t overlook additional opportunities available year-round.
+Many scholarships are offered multiple times a year, including the Nitro Scholarship and the $2,000 Nitro Parent Scholarship, both of which are offered monthly.
 Be sure to check out our database of scholarships, which includes specialized scholarships.
-Some examples are:

 3. Part-time work or work-study

 If your tuition gap is manageable, you may be able to pay it down with part-time work, especially in combination with a payment plan set up by your school.
-And be sure to check in for opportunities in the work-study program.
-Because many students graduate in the fall or go abroad in their spring semester, there may be new positions available that weren’t available the previous semester.
+Even if it's mid-year, be sure to check with the work-study program for additional opportunities.
+Since many students graduate in the fall or go abroad in their spring semester, there are often new positions available each semester.

 4. Reduce costs

-Another way you can meet the gap is by reducing your bill.
-Some options include dropping classes to reduce your tuition bill or even reducing your enrollment status to half-time.
-If on-campus housing costs are the cause of your gap, moving home might be the best option to stay in school.
+Another way you can close the gap is by reducing your bill.
+One option is to drop an extra class or even reduce your enrollment status to half-time in the short-term.
+If on-campus housing costs are the cause of your gap, moving home might be your best option to save money and stay in school.

 You might also consider transferring to a community college or a branch campus closer to home, especially for your first two years of college.
-You can always transfer back to your college or university when you are ready for more advanced classes.
+You can always transfer back to your college or university when you're ready for more advanced classes.

 5. Private loans